As an Amazon Associate I earn from qualifying purchases.

 Professional Facial Step 4: Hands off your face!

 Make a conscious effort to touch your face as less frequently as possible.
 Your hands have been everywhere.
 So, use a blotting paper or tissue paper to dab your skin when necessary gently.
 Be mindful of what you use on your face.
 Products that are high in alcohol content dry your skin fast!
 Also, give your phone screen a swipe of facial cleansing tissue before you place it against your face.
 Believe it or not, it has 10 times more bacteria than a toilet seat.
 All that dirt and bacteria will give you zits.

 Facial Treatment Step 5: Facial care is a part of life

 Facial care is not a fad.
 It is a routine, a lifestyle that requires discipline and investment of money and time.
 Skincare is less of the steps and more of what routine is right for your skin.
-Make this facial treatment steps part of your life and do it at regular intervals.
+Make this facial treatment steps part of your life and does it at regular intervals.

 Facial care is also definitely not just for the ladies; it’s for everyone.
 Applying a face clay mask does not make you any less of a man.
 It makes you a sensible person with great skin.
 By following these facial treatment steps both men and women can get fantastic facial glow and beautiful skin which will sustain for a long time.